 The fact that mitochondria have their own DNA also affects the epigenetic mechanisms that take place in the nuclear DNA.
 In this context, the distinction between "mitoepigenetics" and "mitochondrial epigenetics" is important.
 The concept of mitoepigenetics refers to the bidirectional communication between mitochondria and the nucleus.
 Mitochondrial epigenetics includes epigenetic events within mitochondria and mitochondrial genome functions (Manev and Dzitoyeva, 2013; Manev et al., 2012).
 This interplay between nDNA and mtDNA is critical for cell homeostasis.
 Epigenetic mechanisms regulating gene expression in response to environmental stimuli stand out as the main regulators of this interaction (Castegna et al., 2015).
-Mitochondrial epigenetic changes. mtDNA epigenetic changes regulate mitochondrial functions.
+Mitochondrial epigenetic changes include mtDNA methylation and mitochondrial RNA changes. mtDNA epigenetic changes regulate mitochondrial functions.
 They can also affect mtDNA replication and expression.
 In this respect, they play a critical role in different diseases (Ceylan et al., 2024).